 Strategic Environmental Assessment of the Brailes & Winderton Neighbourhood Plan (SEA)

-The SEA Environmental Report has now been received.
+The latest SEA Environmental Report has now been received.

 The following message was received from SDC…

 An updated Strategic Environmental Assessment (SEA) for the Brailes Neighbourhood Development Plan (NDP) has been prepared and this is being consulted on prior to formally submitting the Submission Draft of the Brailes NDP.
 We have made the SEA document available for public comment.
 The draft Brailes NDP is also available for information.
 The NDP itself will be formally consulted on in the next stage of the process next year.

 An SEA identifies, describes and evaluates the likely significant effects of the NDP on environmental factors.
 It suggests measures by which any adverse effects could be mitigated, makes recommendations to improve the environmental performance of the plan, and provides an opportunity for statutory consultees and interested parties to offer views on any aspect of the SEA process.

 The consultation will last for 6 weeks and the deadline for comments is 5 pm on 29 November 2017